weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 There are a couple of things to note here.

-One is the batch size.
+#### Batch size

 Some clients include this as a parameter (e.g. `batch_size` in the Python client), or it can be manually set by periodically flushing the batch.

 Typically, a size between 20 and 100 is a reasonable starting point, although this depends on the size of each data object.
 A smaller size may be preferable for larger data objects, such as if vectors are included in each object upload.

+#### Where are the vectors?

-Another is that we do not provide a vector.
-As a `vectorizer` is specified in our schema, Weaviate will send a request to the appropriate module (`text2vec-openai` in this case) to vectorize the data, and the vector in the response will be indexed and saved into Weaviate tied to the data object.
+You may have noticed that we do not provide a vector.
+As a `vectorizer` is specified in our schema, Weaviate will send a request to the appropriate module (`text2vec-openai` in this case) to vectorize the data, and the vector in the response will be indexed and saved as a part of the data object.

 ### Bring your own vector